thisisthais/recipes/cardamom_chocolate_cake.md

 13. Clean up edges of cake and dust with cocoa pistachio

 ### Thoughts
 The extra cardamom is fantastic.
 All flavors very well balanced.
 Would maybe make a lighter dulce de leche (whip it with whipped cream?) and use stronger coffee next time.
+Dough is like Swedish Kladdkaka, moist cake.
+No flour!

+Potential names: